michaellucenkiw/wearables/README.md

 <h2>1.
 The Flow</h2>

-Environment/body -> Sensor -> microcontroller -> software/process/circuit -> Action
+Environment/body -> Sensor -> microcontroller -> software/process/circuit -> Action<p>
+Think of these devices as translators, collecting a measurement of something in the physical world (light, temperature, body position) and using a sensor and code to translate that measurement into something else.

+  *Max/MSP example*

 <h2>2.
 Electricity</h2>